yuanming-hu/exposure/README.md

 # FAQ
 1) **Does it work on `jpg` or `png` images?**
-To some extent, yes. `Exposure` is designed for RAW photos, which assumes 12+ bit color depth and linear "RGB" color space (or whatever we get after demosaicing). `jpg` and `png` images typically have only 8 bit color depth (except 16-bit `png`s) and the lack of information (dynamic range/activation resolution) may lead to suboptimial results.
+To some extent, yes. `Exposure` is designed for RAW photos, which assumes 12+ bit color depth and linear "RGB" color space (or whatever we get after demosaicing). `jpg` and `png` images typically have only 8-bit color depth (except 16-bit `png`s) and the lack of information (dynamic range/activation resolution) may lead to suboptimal results.
 Moreover, `jpg` and most `png`s assume an `sRGB` color space, which contains a roughly `1/2.2` Gamma correction, making the data nonlinear.

-Therefore, when applying `Exposure` on these images, we do a preprocessing to make them more similar to linear RAW images, which the pretrained model is trained on.
+Therefore, when applying `Exposure` to these images, we do a preprocessing to make them more similar to linear RAW images, which the pretrained model is trained on.

 If you train `Exposure` in your own collection of images that are `jpg`, it is OK to apply `Exposure` to them without such preprocessing.